amalolan/scoreboard/README.md

 licensed under the [MIT license.](https://github.com/aishek/jquery-animateNumber/blob/master/LICENSE)

 ## License
-It is a free software, and may be redistributed under the terms specified in the [LICENSE file.](https://github.com/amalolan/scoreboard/blob/master/LICENSE)
+The software is free, and may be redistributed under the terms specified in the [LICENSE file.](https://github.com/amalolan/scoreboard/blob/master/LICENSE)